Rent vs Buy in Nebraska (2026 Cost Analysis + Calculator)

 What Drives the Nebraska Result Most

 In simple terms, property taxes are annual fees paid to your county based on your home's value.
 Nebraska's 1.5% to 1.8% rate adds $350 to $420 per month on a $280,000 home, more than twice the cost in low-tax states at the same price.
-This is the most important variable that Nebraska buyers underestimate.
-Always input your verified county rate in the calculator.
+Always input your verified Douglas, Lancaster, or Sarpy County rate in the calculator.
+Using a national average will produce a significantly understated monthly cost.

 Appreciation rate in Omaha vs rural Nebraska